JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 changes, keep validation alongside the relevant change, and exclude incidental Xcode metadata/signing changes.
 Physical-device checks gate further integration.

+## Current checkpoint

+The phone NFC extraction is committed.
+The user confirmed a successful Xcode build and ordinary NFC/readings/cancellation/reconnection checks on a clean installation.
+Next: shared protocol dependencies and explicit configuration.

+An installation over the prototype disconnected until the app was reinstalled.
+A retained unlock-code mismatch is a plausible code-supported explanation, not a confirmed diagnosis.
+Preserve this as an upgrade/configuration regression case;
+see [validation findings](DirectLibreValidation.md).
+Existing user Xcode/signing
+adjustments remain local and separate from feature commits.

 ## Milestones and acceptance

 1. **Baseline and dependency audit.** Record the upstream revision, build targets,